Bluetooth headphones and earbuds have rapidly become the fastest growing segment of the consumer audio world.

 But what none of us expected is for these new bluetooth wireless headphones to change the way many of us go about our day at work, at home, on commutes, and at the gym.

-We’ve researched and even purchased a pair of these new and innovative bluetooth earphones - we’re using the Bragi The Dash - and there’s certainly plenty of excitement and disapointment to discuss with these first generation headphones.
+We’ve researched and even purchased several pairs of new and innovative bluetooth earphones - including Bragi The Dash, Aukey Latitude EP-B40, BeatsX, and Apple AirPods- and there’s certainly plenty of excitement and disapointment to discuss with these first generation headphones.

-But in the process of using them for a few months, we started to imagine how wireless headphones like the Bragi Dash Pro could impact video and TV production in the near future.
+But in the process of using them for a few months, we started to imagine how wireless headphones like the Bragi Dash Pro - with pass through environmental sound - could impact video and TV production in the near future.

 Is there even a place for wireless headphones in the professional filmmaking universe?